plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ## Circle Rep

-**Purpose:** Tensions relevant to process in a broader Circle channeled out and resolved.
+**Raison d’Être:** Tensions relevant to process in a broader Circle channeled out and resolved.

 **Redevabilités:**